saada/aws-modernization-gitops-with-weaveworks/content/70_workshop_7_multicloud/31_add_yamls/_index.md

 * `AWSCluster.spec.region` to `us-west-2`
 * `AWSCluster.spec.sshKeyName` to `weaveworks-workshop`
+* `AWSMachineTemplate.spec.iamInstanceProfileName` to `eksworkshop-admin` (There should be 2 machine templates per cluster.
+One for the control plane instances and one for the worker instances)
 * `AWSMachineTemplate.spec.template.spec.sshKeyName` to `weaveworks-workshop` (There should be 2 machine templates per cluster.
 One for the control plane instances and one for the worker instances)

 Finally, let's push our changes to git